-We say a function $f$ is {\it upper (lower) radial} whenever $f^p(y,\cdot)$ is nondecreasing and upper (lower) semicontinuous for all $y\in\varSpace$.
-If in addition $f^p(y,\cdot)$ is strictly increasing on its domain, we say $f$ is {\it strictly upper (lower) radial}.
+We say a function $f$ is {\it upper (lower) radial} whenever $f^p(y,\cdot)$ is nondecreasing and upper (lower) semicontinuous for all fixed $y\in\varSpace$.
+If in addition $f^p(y,\cdot)$ is strictly increasing on its domain for every fixed $y\in \varSpace$, we say $f$ is {\it strictly upper (lower) radial}.
 The following theorem shows being upper (lower) radial is exactly the condition for the duality of the point and set transformations~\eqref{eq:radial-set-duality} to carry over to the upper (lower) radial function transformation.

-\begin{theorem} A function $f$ is upper radial if and only if $\biradTransSup{f}=f.$\\ Likewise\footnote{Throughout this manuscript, we claim a mirrored results for the lower radial transformation in our theorems and propositions.
+\begin{theorem} A function $f$ is upper radial if and only if $\biradTransSup{f}=f.$\\ Likewise\footnote{Throughout this manuscript, we claim mirrored results for the lower radial transformation in our theorems and propositions.
 We omit the proofs for these as they parallel those for the upper radial case.}, a function $f$ is lower radial if and only if $\biradTransInf{f}=f.$ \end{theorem} \begin{proof} Observe that $(\radTransSup{f})^p(x,\cdot)$ is nondecreasing since it can be written as

 Then the twice radially transformed function equals the following infimum